 Nutrition and Diet Planning

-Each category offers a different nutritional profile.
+Each category offers a unique nutritional profile: dried fruits primarily provide carbohydrates and fiber, nuts supply healthy fats and protein, and edible seeds contain essential minerals and healthy fats.
 A nutritionist would advise a balanced intake from all categories for a well-rounded diet, rather than treating them as interchangeable.
 For example, if you need healthy fats and protein, culinary nuts are superior, while dried fleshy fruits are best for quick energy and fiber.

 Cooking and Baking Outcomes